SergioCoboLopez/ELN_Sergio/docs/november_23/week_4.md

-How to compute this errors:
+How to compute these errors:

 1. Determine the maximum order you are interested in.